If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Full-size washers and dryers are 27 inches wide, while compact machines are 24 inches wide, and mega-capacity machines are 28-30 inches wide.
+• Standard full-size washers and dryers are 27 inches wide, while compact models sit at 24 inches.

 Washing Machine Sizes Chart